andreacalderonvv/cse15l-lab-reports/Lab Report 1.md

 ---
 For me, I already had VS code installed because of CSE 11, but I will still help guide in installing it.

-**First Step:** You will have to go to [this website](https://code.visualstudio.com/download) and choose which system you are downloading VS code on and hit download.
+**First Step:** You will have to go to [this website](https://code.visualstudio.com/download) and choose which system you are downloading VS code on.
+Then hit the  download.

 ![Image](fourthss)

 **Second Step:** Next, you will hit show in folder and double click.
+Something should come up.

 ![Image](eighthss)

 **Third Step:** Accept the agreement.
 Also click through all the settings.

 **Fourth Step:** Next just search up Visual Studio code in your computer and open it!
+This should show.
 ![Image](ninethss)

 ## How To Get Started With Remote Acess: